tkoleary/lingua/README.md

 Google has developed a set of font families with the ambitious goal of covering every language and script in Unicode.
 That alone is a compelling reason to use them, but there's more.
 Because all of the noto fonts are built to work together, you don't have to reconcile differences in character size, cap height, weight, or other stylistic variations that plague i18n projects.

+Google intends to releas the master for all of the Noto fonts and when they do it should be possible for any type foundary to use that master as a starting point to extend their own fonts to cover the scripts Noto covers.
+One of the goals of this project is to make it easy for developers to swap out individual fonts, or the entire Noto set, once more fully internationalizes fonts are available.

 - **Accessibility.** The Noto fonts have been tested for accessibility and perform extremely well.

 - **Performance.** We usee variable fonts (wherever available), which reference one font file for every weight dramatiacally reducing page-load times.
 Here are some [stats](https://css-tricks) on variable font load times.